 I have successfully represented clients in state and federal court and in arbitration, including taking numerous jury trials to verdict in Washington state court.
 As most civil lawsuits are resolved prior to trial, I also have significant experience in negotiating successful resolutions for my clients through mediation and other negotiation processes.
 But if a satisfactory negotiated resolution cannot be achieved, I look forward to representing you in the courtroom.

-I also recently worked with a condominium association client that was asserting construction defect claims against the developer of its property.
-I custom designed an out-of-court dispute resolution process that resulted in what is believed to be the largest monetary settlement ever achieved by a condominium association in Washington state—a settlement that was achieved without a lawsuit ever being filed.
+- Represented a condominium association client that asserted construction defect claims against the developer of its property.
+I custom-designed an out-of-court dispute resolution process that resulted in a settlement of over $25 million (believed to be the largest monetary settlement ever achieved by a condominium association in Washington state)—a settlement that was achieved without a lawsuit ever being filed.

 Policyholder Insurance Law